rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 A RunDeck *Project* provides a space to manage related management activities.

-A Project can be set up either inside the graphical console or via the command line.
+A Project can be set up either from the graphical console or using the `rd-project` shell tool.

 After logging into the graphical console, you will notice a Project menu in the top navigation bar.
 If no projects exist, the menu will be